tspascoal-ce-dev/ghas-workshop/_labs/lab2.md

    - The affected versions of the package
    - The fixed version (if there is one - sometimes there isn't a non-vulnerable version to upgrade to)
    - The dependency path (what file contains the vulnerable dependency)
+   - Is it a runtime or development dependency?
+   - Is it a direct or transitive dependency
    - The alert description
    - The alert recommendation (to upgrade or use a different package)
    - The alert timeline (for example, it should show that Dependabot just recently opened the alert.
 Once you close an alert, it will show who and when closed it here too).

 <details>

   ![image](images/lab-2-1-3.png)
 </details>